List of British Commonwealth Air Training Plan facilities in Canada: Aircrew Graduates Training Schools

-The Aircrew Graduates Training School (AGTS) was established in January 1944 and was usually the last stop for aircrew prior to transfer to operational units overseas.
-The instructors were normally issued from the ranks of the Army.
+The Aircrew Graduates Training School (AGTS) was established in January 1944 and was usually the last stop for aircrew before they transferred to operational units overseas.
+The instructors were normally drawn from the ranks of the Army.
 Aircrew graduates spent 3 weeks learning survival and evasion techniques that would prove useful if shot down behind enemy lines.
-The training included self defence, living off the land, evasion techniques and ground navigation.
+The training included self-defence, living off the land, evasion techniques and ground navigation.